 Likely Reef Tank Suitable

 These tree-shaped or bushy soft corals are more delicate than the leather corals described above, especially Dendronephthya species, which are quick to waste away in most aquaria.
-As for the Capnella species described below is thought to have formally been called Nephteidae arboreum or Lemnalia africana with its common name 'African Tree.'
+As for the Capnella species it's thought to have formally been called Nephteidae arboreum or Lemnalia africana with its common name 'African Tree.'
 It grows similar to Colt Coral, however, has a dry feel to its tissue, not the slimy feel associated with Colt Coral.
-This photosynthetic coral requires good water quality, medium light and moderate water movement.
-I've found it requiring excellent water quality an have had specimens successfully maintained for years.
+This photosynthetic coral requires very good water quality, medium light and moderate water movement and have had specimens successfully maintained for years.

 Another tree-like non-photosynthetic soft coral, often called Limp Coral (Chironephthya sp.), is occasionally seen in the trade.
 It inhabits deep-water ledges, slopes, and walls of caves.
 A real oddity, but I've seen it in the trade and it would take large amounts of 'green water' or baby brine shrimp to sustain this animal.
 A species probably best left in the wild.